 On April 19, 2017 the Company entered into a Joint Venture agreement with Mineworkx Technologies Inc. ("Mineworx"), a 100% wholly owned subsidiary of Iberian Minerals Ltd. (TSXV: IML) (OTCQB: SLDRF) ("Iberian") to process the estimated 250,000 tonnes gold bearing historic tails and mine dumps in the Project.
 Through the Company's wholly-owned subsidiary, "White Caps Mining Company" ("WCMC"), the Company controls the historic tails and mine dumps.
-During the period ended September 30, 2018, the Joint Venture agreement was mutually terminated.
+During the period ended December 31, 2018, the Joint Venture agreement was mutually terminated and the Company disposed of the WCMC subsidiary to an arm's length party (Note 5).